-Historian Jack Sim has long been researching ghost stories in Ipswich and Brisbane and now he is working with Ipswich City Council on a new ghost tour.
-While the tour’s exact locations will remain a mystery there’s a few sites which just can’t be left off the list including some of Ipswich’s most haunted places.
+Historian Jack Sim, who has long been researching ghost stories in Ipswich and Brisbane, hosts ghost tours of the Ipswich Cemetery on the last Saturday of each month and has been working with Discover Ipswich on a new ghost tour around some of Ipswich’s most haunted sites.
+While the tour’s exact locations are under wraps Mr Sim has let us in on a few scary sites that are some of Ipswich’s most haunted places.

 One of the most haunted places in Ipswich is St Mary’s church, where a soul is believed to haunt the building.